 ARM Advanced Robotics for Manufacturing Institute

 Established January 2017

 Website www.arminstitute.org

 Mission Accelerate the development and adoption of robotics technologies that are the foundation of every advanced manufacturing activity today and in the future.
-The Institute leverages a unique, robust, and diverse ecosystem of partners across industry, academia, and government to make robotics, autonomy, and artificial intelligence more accessible to large and small U.S. manufacturers, train and empower the manufacturing workforce, strengthen the U.S. economy and global competitiveness, and elevate the Nation's security and resilience.
+The Institute leverages a unique, robust, and community of partners across industry, academia, and government to make robotics, autonomy, and artificial intelligence more accessible to large and small U.S. manufacturers, train and empower the manufacturing workforce, strengthen the U.S. economy and global competitiveness, and elevate the Nation's security and resilience.

 Headquarters Pittsburgh, PA

-Consortium Organizer Carnegie Mellon University
+Consortium Organizer Carnegie M

-Institute Snapshot